 28 species were found, including Yellow-throated Vireo, Least Flycatcher, five warbler species, and two "first of season" species, Scarlet Tanager and Wood Thrush.
 The highlight of the trip was the show put on by a male Baltimore Oriole, who paid his human audience no mind as he worked on construction of a nest overhanging the raging river.
 This was unusual in itself, as it's generally the female that builds the nest.
-The most fascinating aspect, though, was that, while the nest was solid and stable, it was still so loosely-woven that we could watch him while he was inside the nest.
-What a treat to be able to watch this amazing little engineer at work!
+The most fascinating aspect, though, was that, while the nest was solid and stable, it was still so loosely-woven that we could Davino discovered two eaglets when examining her pictures of a Bald Eagle nest near West Kortright.
+Since that nest failed last year, this was an especially exciting find.